FritsHoogland/procstat/README.md

 # Building `procstat`
 Please mind the building steps are validated for linux and MacOS.
+`procstat` requires the linux operating system and access to the `/proc` and `/sys` filesystems to perform its function.

 Basic steps:
 - Install the rust suite: see <https://www.rust-lang.org/tools/install>